edmunoz/NiceApi_WholeCode/README.md

 We are available for support.
 We charge 25USD for a window of 15 minutes support.
 * Please make the [payment](https://PayPal.me/NiceAPI/25usd)
 * Send an email at support@niceapi.net with your question.
 Please put the PayPal transaction number in the subject.
-* We will answer your question or give you our WhatsApp contact inforamtion for further help
+* We will answer your question or give you our WhatsApp contact information for further help

 What a great day!